sinae99/repo-orchestrator/README.md

 # reporker

-an Ansible-based repository orchestrator
+### an Ansible-based repository orchestrator

-designed to operate on *many repositories at scale*

-It discovers repositories from a Gitlab Instance group,

-clone them locally ----> scans for targets ---->

-executes an **Action** ----> generates structured reports ---->

-publishes changes ----> as isolated git branches

 ---

 ## REPORKER

-- Discovers repositories in a Gitlab Instance like `Hamgit` group using `glab`
+- discovers --->  repositories in a Gitlab Instance like `Hamgit` group using `glab`
-- Clones or updates repositories locally
+- Clones ---> repositories locally
-- Scans repositories for configurable target patterns
+- Scans  ---> repositories for configurable target patterns
-- Executes an **Action** on discovered targets
+- Executes ---> an **Action** on discovered targets
 - Produces machine-readable and human-readable reports
-- creates branches, commits, and pushes changes
+- creates **branches**, **commits**, and **pushes** changes

 ## What reporker does NOT do

-- ❌ Does not merge branches
+- Does not merge branches
-- ❌ Does not modify default branches directly
+- Does not modify default branches
-- ❌ Does not create merge requests automatically
+- Does not create merge requests automatically

-All irreversible steps are intentionally left to human operators
+All irreversible steps are intentionally left to ---> human operators

 ---